swtv-kaist/cs458-spring23/clang-api/README.md

 ### `void Stmt::printPretty(raw_ostream &OS, PrinterHelper *Helper, const PrintingPolicy &Policy)`
 ________

-It prints the statement/expression as it is.
+Prints the statement/expression as it is.

 Example:
 ```C++